LutherTS/jscomments/README.md

 comment-variables
 ```

 Interacts with your root `comments.config.js` file's default exported object to print all the parameters you need to be aware of before running `compress` or `resolve`.
 Also acts as a dry run validation check.
 If no error is printed, it means you can run `compress` or `resolve` safely, as long as the printed parameters correspond to what you've expected from your defined config.
 (Additionally creates a resolved version of your config data as a JSON file.
-If no config file is a found, a tutorial mode is triggered, generating a template config file for you.)
+If no configuration file is found, a tutorial mode is triggered, generating a template config file for you.)

 ```
 comment-variables compress